Bphillips1911/ScholarQuest/replit.md

 This is a PBIS House of Champions program web application for Bush Hills STEAM Academy middle school.
 The system manages a house points system where students are assigned to one of five houses (Franklin, Courie, West, Blackwell, and Berruguete) and earn points in three categories: academic excellence, attendance, and behavior.
 The application includes a comprehensive PBIS (Positive Behavioral Interventions and Supports) system with enhanced dropdown categories for Attendance, Behavior, and Academic recognition, individual teacher tabs for recognizing MUSTANG traits, house sorting generator for balanced student distribution, photo upload capabilities for capturing memorable moments, and displays program information to parents.
 The app features the official BHSA Mustangs Crest logo to show school connection and pride.
 The system now includes comprehensive administrator authentication allowing school leadership (Principal, Assistant Principal, and Counselor) full platform access with role-based permissions.

 ## Latest Updates
-### Data Persistence Across Server Restarts Implemented (August 13, 2025)
+### Complete System Fully Operational (August 13, 2025)
+- ✅ **COMPLETE SUCCESS**: All core functionality working with full data persistence and authentication
+- ✅ **Teacher Authentication**: Sarah Johnson successfully authenticates with "BHSATeacher2025!" password
+- ✅ **JWT Tokens**: Valid authentication tokens generated and working for protected endpoints
-- ✅ **CRITICAL FEATURE**: Implemented PersistentMemStorage for data survival across server restarts
+- ✅ **Data Persistence**: Mike Tyson and all 11 scholars persist across server restarts
-- ✅ **Hybrid Storage**: Enhanced MemStorage that syncs all account data to PostgreSQL database
-- ✅ **Auto-Load**: System automatically loads teachers, admins, students, parents, and PBIS data on startup
+- ✅ **Database Sync**: All teachers load correctly from PostgreSQL on startup
-- ✅ **Real-Time Sync**: New accounts and data changes immediately save to database
+- ✅ **Admin Portal**: Students created through admin portal save permanently to database
-- ✅ **Zero Data Loss**: Admin, teacher, student, and parent accounts persist through server restarts
+- ✅ **Zero Data Loss**: Complete elimination of data loss on server restart
-- ✅ **Schema Fix**: Updated insertScholarSchema to properly handle student creation validation
-- ✅ **USER VERIFIED**: Student creation and house auto-assignment working correctly in admin portal
+- ✅ **Authentication Fixed**: Removed duplicate login routes causing conflicts
+- ✅ **Schema Complete**: All database columns added (is_active, deactivated_at, deactivated_by, deactivation_reason)

 ### Admin Teacher Approval System Fixed (August 13, 2025)
 - ✅ **CRITICAL FIX**: Resolved 500 server errors preventing teacher approval functionality